 For the particle fields taken from dynamical simulations the vertical profile is always nonuniform, being determined by the balance between the collisional dissipation of random kinetic energy and the viscous gain of energy from the systematic velocity field.
 No self-gravity is included in order to assure the homogeneity in planar directions.
 In dynamical simulations the velocity change in impacts is determined by the normal coefficient of restitution ε_n , describing the ratio of the post- and precollisional relative velocity components in the direction joining the particle centers.
-For the ε_n we use the standard velocity-dependent elasticity model of Bridges et al. (1984), where v_n is the normal component of the relative velocity of the impacting bodies and the scale parameter v_c equals $v_B = 0.0077 \ cm/s$ in Bridges et al.'s measurements.
+For the ε_n we use the standard velocity-dependent elasticity model of Bridges et al. (1984), where v_n is the normal component of the relative velocity of the impacting bodies and the scale parameter v_c equals $v_B = 0.0077$ cm/s in Bridges et al.'s measurements.
 In some experiments other elasticity laws are briefly examined.
-The simulations are performed for the Saturnocentric distance $a = 100,000 \ km$, with $\Omega = 1.94 \cdot 10^{-4} \ s^{-1}$.
-The particle size distribution is assumed to follow the power law with the upper size limit fixed to $s{max} = 5$ meters.
-According to Voyager radio science experiments (Marouf et al. 1983) this type of law describes the size distribution in Saturn's rings, with a lower
+The simulations are performed for the saturnocentric distance $a = 100\,000$ km, with $\Omega = 1.94 \times 10^{-4}$ s-1.
+The particle size distribution is assumed to follow the power law with the upper size limit fixed to $s{max} = 5$ m.
+According to Voyager radio science experiments (Marouf et al., 1983) this type of law describes the size distribution in Saturn's rings, with a lower size limit of ~ 1 cm.
+However, due to computational restrictions on the number of particles, we have to use a larger truncation radius: in most of our size distribution experiments $s{\min} = 0.1$ m is used.
+As a special case also simulations with identical 5-m particles are reported.
+With a particle size distribution the volume density profile depends on the relative vertical distributions of the different sized particles.
+In general, the velocity dispersion and thus also the vertical scale height of the smaller particles exceeds that of the largest ones, although the system is still far from energy equipartition (Salo, 1992b).
+Some illustrative examples of the studied particle distributions are given in Fig. 2, while Tables 1 and 2 list the models used.
+In all dynamical experiments the system is evolved for at least 20 orbital periods before a snapshot for photometric simulation is chosen, to assure the attainment of a local steady-state particle distribution.
+However, as a single snapshot is used from each simulation, some random noise is inevitably present, as seen, for example, from the scatter in the effective vertical thickness values listed in Tables 1 and 2.

-$$\epsilon_n(v_n) = \min[(v_n/v_c)^{-0.234}, 1], \tag{30}$$
+$$\epsilon_n(v_n) = \min[(v_n/v_c)^{-0.234}, 1],$$ (30)

-$$dN/ds \propto s^{-q}, \ s{min} < s < s{max}, \ q = 3,$$ (31)
+$$dN/ds \propto s^{-q}, \quad s{\min} < s < s{\max}, \ q = 3,$$ (31)